 Facial collapse is a slow process.
 It can take ten to twenty years to develop.
 Because of this, some dentists don’t disclose it as a side effect of removing all of the teeth.
 In addition to making you look older, facial collapse can make it impossible to chew efficiently with dentures.
 Once your jawbone recedes, there is nothing to support a denture.

 The photo on the left represents the stages of facial collapse.
-In the first model, the teeth are still present, anchoring the jawbone.
+In the first model, the teeth are still present.
 When the teeth are first removed, the body absorbs quite a bit of bone in just a few weeks.
 The second model shows this loss.
 The bone loss then slows down, and ten or twenty years may pass before the jawbone atrophies completely, as shown in the fourth model.

 Addressing Facial Collapse